fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+It is absurd to divide people into good and bad.
+People are either charming or tedious.
+  Oscar Wilde

 We are not rich by what we possess but by what we can do without.
   Immanuel Kant